Types of Laser Eye Surgery

 The surgery is performed in office by a computerized laser that cuts out a flap on the cornea and reshapes it underneath, causing light to focus more directly on the retina.
 This greatly reduces and, for most people, eliminates the need for corrective lenses.
 LASIK resolves issues such as nearsightedness, farsightedness, and astigmatism.

-HLASIK, or LASIK for hyperopia, is essentially the same procedure as regular LASIK surgery.
+HLASIK, or LASIK for hyperopia, is one type of LASIK and essentially the same procedure as regular LASIK surgery.
 The difference is that HLASIK is specialized for hyperopia, astigmatism with hyperopia, mixed astigmatism, and in some cases, presbyopia.
-The specializations include a more precise laser zone and new ablation techniques.
+This type of LASIK specializes in a more precise laser zone and uses new ablation techniques.
 This was a huge step forward in laser vision correction.
 Previously, the risk of regression and vision loss for those beyond a certain point of hyperopia was very great.

 PRK (photorefractive keratectomy) is the predecessor to LASIK surgery although it is still widely performed.
 Although recovery time is longer for PRK than it is for LASIK, some patients benefit more from receiving PRK due to their own individual circumstances.

 The procedures are very similar to one another.
 In LASIK the bit of cornea that is lifted off to perform the correction is replaced, while during PRK, the portion of cornea is removed and discarded.
 A computerized laser is still used to remove microscopic amounts of cornea, thus reshaping it to provide improved vision.